Dmarcoux111/ProjectEulerProblems/Readme.txt

-Had to start somewhere :)
+Inelegant solutions to elegant problems.